pvasek/kudu-wiki/MySQL-in-app-(preview).md

 Yes.
 You could simply use phpMyAdmin (see how to access above).
 Programatically, you could POST to `https://<sitename>.scm.azurewebsites.net/mysqlutils/dump` (with empty body) and `https://<sitename>.scm.azurewebsites.net/mysqlutils/execute` to export and import sql scripts respectively.
 Note that, this is SCM of your site, you will need to provide publishing credentials.

+#### Can I customize the database, username and password to be used?

+Yes.
+The connection string is stored at `D:\home\data\mysql\MYSQLCONNSTR_localdb.txt`.
+The application (such as wordpress) reads from this file for what database, username and password to use.
+This also applies to what to backup and restore provided by Azure WebApps.
+If you want to customize the database, username and password, simply modify this file and restart the WebApps.

 #### How do I report issues?

 [Forum](https://social.msdn.microsoft.com/Forums/en-US/home?forum=windowsazurewebsitespreview) is a good starting point.
 Do title it with `MySql in-app` keyword for faster references.